barrycug/BTSPieChart/readme.md

 ### Notes

 - obviously there may be other ways to solve this problem.
 I find this solution to be easy to understand and implement.
-- this same technique can be applied to other types of paths (e.g. sin waves)
+- this same technique can be applied to other types of paths

 ###  Known issues